-7. The first measure creates a new criminal offence.
-This will affect promoters of tax avoidance schemes who continue to promote avoidance schemes after receiving a "Stop Notice" requiring them to stop promoting schemes described in that Notice.
+7. Clause 33 creates a new criminal offence.
+This will affect promoters of tax avoidance schemes who continue to promote avoidance schemes after receiving a "stop notice" requiring them to stop promoting schemes described in that notice.
 It will sit alongside the existing civil sanctions that HMRC has available to encourage promoters to comply with stop notices.